NEWS AND BLOG

 Considering these products come in a variety of different shapes, styles, and sizes, ranging from 10 gallons all the way up to 21,000 gallons, there are plenty of different uses across a range of industries that these tanks can be used for.

 However, liquid storage tanks are most commonly used to house water, agricultural chemicals, liquid feeds, fertilizer solutions, plant foods, diesel exhaust fluid (DEF) and more.
-Tank water storage is especially important to the oil and gas industry for the safe storage of flammable liquids and sludge.
+Tank water storage is especially important to the oil and gas industry for the safe storage of non-flammable liquids and sludge.
 Tank storage can also be used across a wide array of industries and applications, including:

 How are Liquid Storage Tanks Designed?